netblue30/firejail/.github/ISSUE_TEMPLATE/bug_report.md

  - [ ] If it is a AppImage, `--profile=PROFILENAME` is used to set the right profile.
  - [ ] Used `LC_ALL=en_US.UTF-8 LANG=en_US.UTF-8 PROGRAM` to get english error-messages.
  - [ ] I'm aware of `browser-allow-drm yes`/`browser-disable-u2f no` in `firejail.config` to allow DRM/U2F in browsers.
+ - [ ] This is not a question.
+Questions should be asked in https://github.com/netblue30/firejail/discussions.

 <details><summary> debug output </summary>